 Sleet hails from the Minneapolis-St. Paul area.
 We love language and the written word, and we welcome both the beautiful and anti-beautiful.

 In another life, Susan cleaned funeral homes and vacuumed around the dead.
-An unspoken element of respect existed within that job, as the intimate invitation into people's lives is never taken lightly.
-Susan's work has appeared in The Sun Magazine, Simply Haiku, elimae, .Cent Magazine, Rain Taxi Review of Books, and an interview with poet Ralph Angel in the Water~Stone Review.
-A duet Dessert Poems with Jamie Buehner was published with Binge Press; and one of her paintings was paired with a Bob Hicok poem in the New England Review.
-Most recently her art shows in the Rat’s Ass Review as the banner for their “Love and Ensuing Madness” series.
-Currently in the works is a book with Green Writers Press, in collaboration with poet Richard Jarrette (February 2017).
+An unspoken element of respect existed within that job; as the intimate invitation into people's lives is never taken lightly.
+Susan's work has appeared in The Sun Magazine, Simply Haiku, elimae, .Cent Magazine, Rain Taxi Review of Books and Water~Stone Review.
+Her paintings have shown in Midway Journal, the New England Review, Catamaran Literary Reader, Mud Season, Lily Poetry Journal, Arkana, The Hopper and are forthcoming in Hayden's Ferry Review and Acropolis Journal.

 The Sleet Team – your work is safe with us.

 Kathleen McEathron lives and works in Saint Paul, Minnesota.
 She writes fiction when she is not shoveling snow or mowing the lawn.
 Her goal is to develop characters that could serve as imaginary friends in a pinch.

 Creative Nonfiction Editor